Child neurology residency

 Overview

-Based in Grand Rapids, Michigan, the Spectrum Health Pediatric Neurosciences Center cares for children and adolescents experiencing symptoms related to the brain, spine muscle or nerves, to help identify what’s happening and create a personalized plan for treatment.
-Our highly specialized team of pediatric neurology and neurosurgery experts treat a variety of neurological disorders with inpatient and outpatient care, such as epilepsy, cerebral palsy, neuromuscular disorders, stroke, autoimmune neurological diseases, as well as other conditions such as brain and spinal cord tumors, movement disorders, congenital neurological conditions and traumatic injury or illness.
-In addition to neurology and neurosurgery, the team includes neurodevelopmental pediatricians, biochemical genetics, pediatric neuropsychology and neurocritical care specialists, which allows us to offer distinctive services, including the first in the state to offer pediatric neurocritical services and a variety of multidisciplinary clinics to help children and their families.
+Based in Grand Rapids, Michigan, the Corewell Health Pediatric Neurosciences Center cares for children and adolescents experiencing symptoms related to the brain, spinal cord or peripheral nervous system, to help identify the diagnosis and create a personalized plan for treatment.
+Our highly specialized team of Pediatric Neurology and Neurosurgery providers treat a variety of neurological disorders in the inpatient and outpatient settings.
+We have subspecialty expertise in epilepsy, cerebral palsy, neuromuscular disorders, stroke, autoimmune neurological diseases, as well as other conditions such as brain and spinal cord tumors, movement disorders, headache and pain, congenital neurological conditions and neurocritical illness such as traumatic injury or anoxic injuries.
+In addition to neurology and neurosurgery, the extended team includes neurodevelopmental pediatricians, biochemical genetics, pediatric neuropsychology and neurocritical care specialists.
+We were the first in the state to offer pediatric neurocritical care services that includes a post-hospital follow-up clinic and stroke clinic.

 Programs of excellence and multidisciplinary clinics